 Something else to consider is how often you have accidents.
 It might be better to have a lower deductible if you get in lots of accidents.
 This is because you won’t have to pay as much each time you file a claim.

-On the other hand, a higher deductible might be better if you’re rarely in accidents.
-A high deductible could help you save some money on your car insurance.
-But be aware that you’re taking on more financial risk with a higher deductible.
+On the other hand, a higher amount might be better if you’re rarely in accidents.
+It could also help you save some money on your car insurance.
+But be aware that you’re taking on more financial risk.

-Your car’s value is a big factor in choosing your deductible amount.
-A high deductible wouldn’t make sense if your car isn’t worth all that much.
+Your car’s value is a big factor in choosing your deductible.
+A high amount wouldn’t make sense if your car isn’t worth all that much.
 Any repairs could be a similar amount to the worth of your vehicle.
-It wouldn’t be right to pay a deductible that totals more than it costs to repair your vehicle.
+It wouldn’t be right to pay one that totals more than it costs to repair your vehicle.

 More expensive cars usually cost more to insure.
 If you own an expensive vehicle, you might save more by having a high deductible.